 - 45: 7 days, 13 hours of GPS workouts

 But to achieve that figure you need to not really be using your watch very much.
-The more you do with it - and the 45 does more - the less life you'll get from it.
-In truth, the difference isn't huge, as the 45 isn't critically short of battery life.
+The more you do with it the less life you'll get from it.
+All these devices offer decent battery life, but the Forerunner 55 is the clear front runner.

-But when it comes to actual activity tracking, both the 35 and the 45 - according to Garmin's figures - will give you around 13 hours of tracking.
+When it comes to actual activity tracking, both the 35 and the 45 - according to Garmin's figures - will give you around 13 hours of tracking.
 That's going to cover most users needs, without feeling like you always need to charge your watch.
 The 55, however, will give you 20 hours of GPS.
 That's a long day out, for sure.

-There's no question which is the better device of this Garmin pair.
+There's no question which is the best device from this entry-level Garmin selection.
 Although the Garmin Forerunner 35 has been a great entry point to the world of Garmin fitness trackers for a couple of years, its feature set and design hasn't kept pace with the rest of the line up.

 The Forerunner 45 is a great replacement, a fantastic watch for fitness newcomers and more advanced runners, it's every bit worth the extra price you'll be asked to pay for it.
 The Forerunner 55 is more advanced, offering a little more than the 45, but in a package that's very much the same.
 For those looking for the best price, the Forerunner 45 will probably be the best option, unless you want swim tracking, in which case the Forerunner 55 is the one you want.